trozamon/hadmin/README.markdown

 and I welcome improvements as will as criticism of my coding style.*

 HAdmin is a Hadoop administration tool, mostly focused on reducing the pain of adding users, queues, and adding nodes.
-There are a couple of
-purposes:

-* Provide command-line tools to update Hadoop config
-* Provide a Python API to update Hadoop config

-Current Hadoop versions supported are:

-* 2.x
+Currently, only Hadoop 2.x is supported.

 Current operations supported are:

 * Adding and deleting users
-* Adding, deleting, and modifying queues
+* Adding and deleting queues

 ## Read this first
 The HAdmin project assumes a little familiarity with Hadoop, as well